Great Urban Race

+The Great Urban Race was an annual event held from 2007 to 2014.
+Advertised as 'part adventure, part scavenger hunt' it consisted of teams solving clues along a short course of at maximum six miles to be completed in any order.
+The clues, consisting of mental and physical challenges, required the participants to be at certain locations within the course.
+They could reach these check points either by foot or using public transport with other methods of transportation disallowed.
+The winner of the event was the team who solved all clues correctly in the fastest time.
+The winner, as well as the other teams in the top twenty-five, qualified for a major event held annually, and the grand winner of the finale would receive a $10,000 reward.

 History

-Mirroring the TV show The Amazing Race, the founder of Red Frog Events, Joe Reynolds wanted to give people the opportunity to experience that same type of competitive adventure.
+The Great Urban Race was created by the founder of Red Frog Events, Joe Reynolds.
+Reynolds wanted to give people the opportunity to experience competitive adventure similar to The Amazing Race.
 At the time, Reynolds owned and operated his own house painting business.
 In 2007, Reynolds organized and launched Great Urban Race, LLC which held its first race on September 15 in Chicago, Illinois.

 After the Chicago race, Reynolds, with the help of friend and business partner Ryan Kunkel, put on seven more races around the United States that year.
 By 2008, Great Urban Race had expanded to 20 cities nationwide, including a national championship race held in Las Vegas for a $10,000 grand prize.

 Throughout the first four years of the event, Great Urban Race has had over 34,000 participants.

-After the growth of Great Urban Race, Reynolds and Kunkel launched another race series, Warrior Dash, and renamed the company to Red Frog Events.
+Spurred by the growth of Great Urban Race, Reynolds and Kunkel launched another race series, Warrior Dash, and renamed the company to Red Frog Events.

 2007

 The inaugural Great Urban Race took place in Chicago in 2007, spurring seven other events.
-In less than four months Great Urban Race went from a single race to a national event.
+In less than four months, Great Urban Race went from a single race to a national event.

 2008

 Great Urban Race took place in 20 cities in 2008.
-This season was the first to have a National Championship that was hosted in Las Vegas, NV.
+This season was the first to have a National Championship, which was hosted in Las Vegas, NV.
 The National Championship was between the top 25 teams from the 19 qualifying races throughout the year.

 2009

-2009 was another year of growth as the participant attendance doubled.
+2009 was another year of growth, as the participant attendance doubled.
 The National Championship changed locations to New Orleans, LA.